karomei/trivia-website/README.md

     XMLHttpRequest for instance.
     * Flex: Not supported by IE 6-9, partially supported by IE 10-11 and supported by Edge.

+# Technologies Used

+## Languages

+This project was made in HTML5, CSS3 and JS.

+## Frameworks

+No frameworks were used.

+## Libraries

+JQuery was used in the JS files.

 # Credits

 StackOverflow, for answering numerous of questions.